DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-21 Journal Entry Notes.md

 ### Standard Journal Entries
 Standard journal entries should literally read like short diary entries written by the Archmage as he was creating Avernoth.

 These are some ideas that can be covered in the standard journal entries and how they could be approached in each set.
 Not everything here needs to be used.
-If there is a better idea or something that comes along, feel free to swap things out.
+If there is a better idea or something that comes along, feel free to swap things out

 #### Set 1 Standard Journal Entries
 The Archmage's mind is still *mostly* in tact.
 His line of thinking